Altinn/altinn-studio-docs/content/teknologi/altinnstudio/altinn-api/app-api/data-element/_index.md

 ---
 title: Data elements
-description: The App API to work with the data elements associated with an instance
+description: The app API to work with the data elements associated with an instance
 toc: true
 tags: [api]
 weight: 100